 This five-credit course is the third in a ten-credit sequence of three courses designed for students participating in Bellevue College's (BC) Model United Nations (MUN) program.
-The sequence is designed primarily to prepare students to participate in the National Model United Nations (NMUN) conference in New York, NY, which takes place this year April 9-13, 2017.
+The sequence is designed primarily to prepare students to participate in the National Model United Nations (NMUN) conference in New York, NY, which took place this year March 25-29, 2018.
 At this conference 5,000+ student "delegates" from around the world come together to simulate UN committee proceedings as representatives of a country other than their own.
-This year we are representing the People's Democratic Republic of Algeria.
-As a delegate, you have already written position papers, and now you will draft resolutions, negotiate with supporters and adversaries, and navigate the U.N.'s rules of procedure in an attempt to mobilize international cooperation to resolve real international problems.
-You get to travel to New York City, to meet with real foreign diplomats, and to visit the United Nations Headquarters.
-It is also a unique learning opportunity that will help you foster skills related to research, writing, public speaking, problem solving, consensus building and conflict resolution.
-Last quarter in POLS 122/222 we focused on preparing for this conference.
-This quarter we will participate in the conference and then reflect on it.
-We will also begin preparations for next year's conferences.
+This year, as you know, we represented the Republic of Ecuador.
+As a delegate, you wrote position papers, drafted resolutions, negotiated with supporters and adversaries, and navigated the U.N.'s rules of procedure in an attempt to mobilize international cooperation to resolve real international problems.
+You got to travel to New York City, to meet with real foreign diplomats, and to visit the United Nations Headquarters.
+In the process you got to foster skills related to research, writing, public speaking, problem solving, consensus building and conflict resolution.
+Last quarter in POLS 122/222 we focused on preparing for the conference.
+Over spring break, you participated in the conference, and this quarter we will reflect on your experiences and begin preparations for next year's conferences.